cosmic-api/cosmic.py/docs/source/guide.rst

 be a struct with parameters that correspond to the table's columns.
 Currently, Cosmic expects it to be a struct, but this restriction may be lifted later.

 The *links* parameter describes relationships between models.
-A link from one model to another is similar to a foreign key in a relational database.
 The last parameter, *query_fields* is used to describe how a collection of objects can be filtered.
-See :ref:`get_list`.
+Both of these are used by Cosmic to create REST endpoints.

 Before we get to linking and filtering, let's take a look at the model object: